 This is a treatment option that one can do without worrying about interfering with other types of treatment.

 At TMS Health and Wellness in Orange County, we augment the TMS therapy with inner resource tools such as meditation and self-compassion training.
 These modalities have been proven to not only stimulate similar areas of the brain as TMS but also are used as long-term preventative measures.
 Keeping those new neural pathways open for the life of the patient.

 TMS side effects can happen but are very infrequent.
 If you’ve ever had an MRI, you’ve already experienced the general function of this form of depression therapy.
 The difference is that TMS only affects the head, with its magnetic pulses being targeted with pinpoint precision at specific parts of the brain.

 Headaches: Rarely, patients undergoing this form of magnetic stimulation may experience headaches during or shortly after the application of the magnetic field.
 These headaches are usually very mild, requiring small doses of over the county medications to remedy.

 Seizures: Very rarely, patients may experience seizures in response to this treatment.
 During clinical trials, none of the 10,000 patients experienced a seizure.
-In the approximately 60,000 applications of the therapy which have occurred since, only one seizure has been reported.
-The remote likelihood of a seizure is at least partly based in the presence of certain medications, which can affect the brain's electrical activity in and of themselves.
+In the approximately 60,000 applications of the therapy which have occurred since only one seizure has been reported.
+The remote likelihood of a seizure is at least partly based on the presence of certain medications, which can affect the brain’s electrical activity in and of itself.